ABOUT THE OFIS MENTORSHIP PROGRAM

 Enhance college applications with strong credentials, and uncover potential college essay topics.

-Design a professional-level capstone project with measurable impacts and present it to the public.
+Design a professional-level Science Engagement Project with measurable impacts and present it to the public.

 Prepare to become a leader in the scientific workforce.